General:

 How are plasticity and local adaptation dependent on ecological context (biotic or abiotic)?

+How broad and large are the effects of plasticity or genetic adaptation in a community?
 How does trait change due to phenotypic plasticity compare with trait change due to genetic adaptation?

 How do anthropogenic influences such as harvest affect traits, evolution, and ecosystems?